mtralka/GeoQuery/README.md

-# GeoQuery
+# :earth_americas: GeoQuery

 ### *Search, Know, Change*

+#### **Objective**

+ Create an online platform to facilitate cross-service social media spatio-temporal searches and analysis.
+Bringing big-data information retreival to all.

+#### Project Status

-GeoQuery aims to bring the comprehensive geospatial search abilities of [Flickr GeoSearch](https://github.com/mtralka/FLICKR-GeoSearch) online and accessible to all.
-Currently, GeoQuery is in an early operational-Beta mode.
-Estimated initial release is mid-Novemeber.
+ Currently, GeoQuery is in an early (but operational) Beta mode.
+Initial V1 release with Flickr integration is estimated for mid-November.
 Facebook and Twitter integration will follow.

-#### Project Status
 **Task**|**Description**|**Status**|**Finished**
 :-----:|:-----:|:-----:|:-----:
 Flickr Integration|validated to 200k results / 20 minutes|done| :heavy_check_mark: